-As of today (for January to March 2017 quarter) NSC gets 8% interest compounded annually.
+As of today (for April to June 2019 quarter) NSC gets 8.0% interest compounded annually (Click to check latest & historical NSC interest rates).
 The interest rates are set every quarter by Government of India and is benchmarked to Government Bond yields.
 However once purchased the interest rate remain constant for that NSC.

 Tax Benefit on NSC: